The direction of our current research was very much shaped by the feedback we received from individuals with tic disorders and their families.

 We are developing this App with the aim to helping people with Tourette syndrome:

-In parallel to this trial, we are working on the development of a commercially available wearable wrist device that delivers median nerve stimulation at the press of a button with the aim to give people control of their tics.
+We are now dedicating our efforts to the development of a commercially available wearable wrist device that administers median nerve stimulation at the press of a button with the aim to empower individuals with Tourette syndrome to manage their symptoms effectively and have control over their tics.

-The UK-wide double-blind sham-controlled clinical trial of the Neupulse device for suppressing tics in Tourette syndrome run by the University of Nottingham showed that:
+The UK-wide double-blind sham-controlled clinical trial of the Neupulse device for suppressing tics in Tourette syndrome run by Neupulse, Nottinghamshire Healthcare NHS Foundation Trust and the University of Nottingham showed that people who received active stimulation experienced a significant reduction in the severity and frequency of their tics.
+On average they saw a reduction in tic frequency of more than 25% while they received stimulation.

 Company number: 13198315